 You can bet we love a good summer sweet treat around here and this 4th of July poke cake is just perfect for your patriotic festivities.
 This is one of my favorite 4th of July desserts because it is light, refreshing, SO EASY to make, and it’s full of colorful fun!

-This poke cake is so perfect because it can be baked ahead of time and then it’s easy to top it with the jello and whipped cream!
+This 4th of July poke cake is so perfect because it can be baked ahead of time and then it’s easy to top it with the jello and whipped cream!
 It holds up great if you make it the night before or early in the morning.
 You can even use an unfrosted sheet cake purchased from the store if you’re opposed to baking.

 - 2 cups boiling water